weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### June 2019 - #14554

 The client required to deduct the training cost during the final settlement.
-The training provided to the employees are tracked in the HR Works under the Personal Records.
+The training provided to the employees are tracked in the HROn under the Personal Records.
 When an employee resigns before one year of training taken date, the amount of training cost is deducted during the employee’s final settlement.

-The training details stored in the HR Works are Effective Date, Training Type, Training subject and Training cost.
+The training details stored in the HROn are Effective Date, Training Type, Training subject and Training cost.

 In order to implement the feature, execute the custom SP.